 Iterative development does not necessarily make a software product ready faster (though it can), but it does greatly improve getting to the right product/feature set and user experience earlier in the process.
-This ability to adjust before everything is baked in makes it both more cost-efficient and more likely that you will build that right thing.
+This ability to adjust before everything is baked in (see our post on the MVP for the first step in this direction) makes it both more cost-efficient and more likely that you will build that right thing.
 For those of you keeping score, that’s a two-fer.

 Continuous learning plays an outsized role in this process.
 Simply executing short cycles does not a success make.
 This requires a dynamic product planning process with high engagement from all stakeholders, including marketing, support, and executives.
 Each has different needs and contributions to make and must be part of the process.
 Marketing and customer success have timelines that likely need to start weeks before a public release.
 Being part of the process will allow stakeholders to voice their priorities, provide direct feedback, and be part of decisions that are made that may require adjustment to plans

 Following such an iterative approach provides some real upsides:

 - New opportunities: Because of your agility and the iterative process, you can rapidly take advantage of opportunities rather than having to wait for the next release, by which time it may no longer be an opportunity.